jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 I think that both practices are effective.
 I think it depends upon the scope of the problem being addressed.

 ## Design
 [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) first focuses upon domain elements and their relationships.
-This tends to map to a class design, but I’m not trying to implement a solution or even solve the problem.
-I’m trying to understand it by decomposing it into its domain elements.
-I’m trying to understand the different domain elements, their relationships and interactions.
+This tends to result in a class design, but I’m not trying to implement a solution or even solve the problem.
+I’m trying to understand it by decomposing and understand its domain elements, their relationships and interactions.

 ## TDD
 TDD works well when developers know enough to define behavior specifications that can be confirmed in the implementation.
 The list of behaviors doesn’t need to be complete.
 New behaviors may emerge while working through the TDD process as the domain is better understood.
 This is still a discovery process, and it may result in updates to the design as well.

 Behavior specifying tests can be written directly prior to implementation as described in [Test-Driven Development]( https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development).
 Or they can be written in conjunction with the implementation, as described in [The Three Laws (Rules) of TDD](https://jhumelsine.github.io/2024/07/15/tdd.html#the-three-laws-rules-of-tdd).

-The scope of the implementation being specified via tests tends to be a class with the API being its public methods.
+The scope of the implementation being specified via tests tends to be a class with the API being its public methods and any of its dependencies.

 # Advent of Code
 Since retirement, I haven’t had many opportunities to compare design and TDD practices professionally.
 However, I try to stay somewhat active with coding challenges, such as [Advent of Code]( https://adventofcode.com/).